muratk3n/thirdwave/en/README.md

 70s.
 The left sufered due to losing org structure and leadership.
-Politicians themselves like that single contact to be lobbied by, u cant have bunch of ppl running around trying to make policy.
-Some kind of filter was needed
+Politicians themselves like that single contact to be lobbied by, u cant have bunch of ppl running around trying to make policy, some kind of filter is necessary.

 ---